7josh7/Stock-Return-Prediction-Using-Neural-Networks/README.md

 # Stock Return Prediction Using Neural Networks

 ## Project Overview
-This project applies machine learning techniques, specifically Neural Networks, to predict the next day's return of Apple Inc. (AAPL) stock.
-It demonstrates expertise in data preprocessing, feature engineering, and deep learning-based forecasting.
+This project is the final project for the Machine Learning course at NYU Tandon School of Engineering.
+It is intended as a practical exercise in applying data science methodologies and exploring multiple machine learning models for financial forecasting.
+The project demonstrates proficiency in data preprocessing, feature engineering, and deep learning architectures, specifically to predict the next day's return of Apple Inc. (AAPL) stock.

 ## Objectives
 - **Stock Market Data Analysis:** Understanding historical stock trends and movements.